Water Capacity: 42 fl oz

 Drip coffee machines are generally easier to clean.
 The carafe and filter basket are usually dishwasher-safe, and the machine itself can be cleaned by running a mixture of water and vinegar through it to descale mineral deposits.
 This should be done once every couple of weeks, although you may have to clean it more often if you have hard water.

 Due to the fact drip machines are simpler in construction and have fewer moving parts, there's less that can go wrong.
-Common issues like a clogged valve or heating element failure are usually easy to diagnose and inexpensive to fix.
+Common issues like a clogged valve or heating element failure are usually easy to diagnose and inexpensive.
 Over time, you may need to replace the carafe or the filter basket.
 Depending on your machine, these parts are usually readily available and relatively affordable.
-Some models come with a built-in water filter that will also need replacing periodically.
+Some models come with a built-in water filter that needs to be replaced periodically.
 As a result, with proper care and maintenance, a good-quality drip coffee machine can last several years.

 Espresso machines and their many moving parts require more meticulous care.
 The coffee grounds need to be emptied after each use, and the machine should be backflushed regularly to remove coffee oils and residue.
 The steam wand for frothing milk should be cleared immediately after each use to stop milk residues from hardening and clogging the steam holes.

 Due to this added complexity, espresso machines are more prone to issues, and some may require professional repair.
-Problems with the pump, pressure gauge, or heating element can be complicated and costly to fix.
-Espresso machines have more components that may need replacing, too, such as gaskets, filters, and even the grinder blades, if your machine has a built-in grinder.
+Problems with the pump, pressure gauge, or heating element can be complicated and costly.
+If your machine has a built-in grinder, espresso machines have more components that may need replacing, too, such as gaskets, filters, and even the grinder blades.
 These parts can be more expensive and tricky to install.

 While a well-maintained espresso machine can last a long time, the complexity of its components and the high pressure at which it operates can lead to more frequent repairs, especially if the machine is not regularly maintained.

-Verdict: If ease of maintenance is a priority, a drip coffee machine is the better choice.
-Its simpler mechanics make it easier to clean and less prone to breaking down.
-However, if you're willing to invest the time and effort into learning how to properly maintain an espresso machine, you'll be rewarded with a machine that can deliver a wider range of coffee experiences.
+- Verdict: If ease of maintenance is a priority, a drip coffee machine is the better choice.
+Its simpler mechanics make cleaning easier and less prone to breaking down.
+However, suppose you're willing to invest the time and effort into learning how to properly maintain an espresso machine.
+In that case, you'll be rewarded with a machine that can deliver a wider range of coffee experiences.

 Drip coffee vs espresso: Price